ashep/power-supply-case/README.md

-# Parametrized Case for Power Supply
+# Case for Power Supply

 ## Description